chaitanya-sai-neeli/Learning-React/README.md

 # Episode 07:

 - `useEffect` will be called everytime the component renders, only callback function is mandatory inside useEffect not the dependant array.
-- If there is no dependency array then useEffect will be called everytime when component renders.
+- If there is `no dependency array` then useEffect will be called `everytime when component renders`.
-- If dependency array is empty, then useEffect will be called only when the component renders for the 1st time.
+- If `dependency array is empty,` then useEffect will be called only when the `component renders for the 1st time`.
-- If dependency array has something inside it, then useEffect will be called everytime the dependency array changes.
+- If `dependency array has something inside it,` then useEffect will be called `everytime the dependency array changes`.
 - useState should only be used inside a functional component.
 - useState should be created at the start/top of functional component to avoid inconsistency and its a best practice.
 - Never use useState inside if-else conditional statements or loops, it doesn't make sense.